Last Updated July 1, 2020

 Because we have disclosed or sold (as those words are defined in the CCPA) Personal Information to third parties in the last 12 months, you are also entitled to receive:

-- The categories of Personal Information that we have disclosed or sold in the past 12 months
+- The categories of Personal Information that we have disclosed or sold for a business purpose in the past 12 months and the parties to whom that information was sold or disclosed.

 Right to Request Deletion of Personal Information